 How cheap chicken is really produced

 The chicks are typically owned and delivered ready-formed by a producer.
-This producer provides strict instructions on how they should be reared for maximum growth and collects them again for slaughter.
+This producer provides strict instructions on how they should be reared for maximum growth.

 These include insisting they stay indoors, have a high amount of protein in their feed, and are kept in long hours of artificial light so they stay awake eating longer and grow fatter, quicker.

 They then collect them for slaughter.

 So, the farmers in these systems have little control over how they are actually farming.